Orange County Spousal Abuse Attorney

 There are several ways in which a person can fight charges for domestic violence.
 Common strategies include claims of self-defense, accidental injuries, and false claims by the victim.

-It is important to note that defense strategies used during court proceedings for domestic violence can vary widely, many of which are only applicable under very specific circumstances.
+It is important to note that defense strategies used during court proceedings for domestic violence and 273.5 PC can vary widely, many of which are only applicable under very specific circumstances.

 There are circumstances where a person can inflict injures while trying to protect themselves.

 An example would be if a defendant’s wife was hitting him repeatedly and the defendant attempts to restrain his wife but injures her while trying to do so.